centreon/centreon-documentation/en/monitoring/monitoring-servers/deploying-a-configuration.md

 ### When to use this feature

 > Do NOT use this feature if you have a large number of pollers.
-This feature is not appropriate if you are an MSP and each poller belongs to a different customer.
+This feature is not appropriate either if you are an MSP and each poller belongs to a different customer.

 ### Activating the feature